techuxwriter/UX-TW-IsD/z_5_edit-and-commit-your-changes.md

 # Now, Commit Your Changes

 Before committing your changes, fill in the Commit changes dialog boxes.
-The first box is limited to 50 characters.
-There are no limits in the second dialog box. **Do not leave blank.**
+The first box is limited to 50 characters, and there are no limits in the second dialog box. **Do not leave blank.**

 <img width="785" alt="Screen Shot 2020-03-07 at 12 58 17 PM" src="https://user-images.githubusercontent.com/61890341/76152337-56ae7200-6073-11ea-9b74-fa3dd7e01777.png">